valkey-io/valkey-doc/docs/manual/pipelining/index.md

 This is called pipelining, and is a technique widely in use for many decades.
 For instance many POP3 protocol implementations already support this feature, dramatically speeding up the process of downloading new emails from the server.

-Redis has supported pipelining since its early days, so whatever version you are running, you can use pipelining with Redis.
+Valkey has supported pipelining since its early days, so whatever version you are running, you can use pipelining with Valkey.
 This is an example using the raw netcat utility:

 ```bash